QuitarHero/Heros-Marker-Pack/README.md

 - **Cliffside:**
   - *Markers* for 4 Portal (Speed) Skips.
 - **Mistlock Observatory:**
-  - *A Route* for an alternate route to complete the Jumping Puzzle (low gravity is necessary).
+  - *Markers* for an alternate route to complete the Jumping Puzzle (low gravity is necessary).
 - **Molten Furnace:**
   - *Markers* in the Weapons Testing room to avoid all the Tornadoes and where to reflect the fireballs.
 - **Nightmare (CM):**